Hietamaki/ship-passage-predictor/README.md

 (*) Cartopy in PyPi repository currently doesn't install.
 So it has to be installed from distro.
 With debian based:

     apt install cartopy
-    pip uninstall shapely
+    pip3 uninstall shapely
-    pip install --no-binary shapely shapely
+    pip3 install --no-binary shapely shapely

 "The Shapely wheels on PyPI contain their own version of GEOS and you will need to avoid them by using pip's --no-binary option.
 This will install a shapely package which has extension modules linked against your system GEOS library." -- https://github.com/Toblerity/Shapely/issues/651#issuecomment-434818437

 Usage
 -----
-Running for the first time downloads natural earth map data which can take a minute.
+Running for the first time downloads natural earth map data which can take up to a minute.